 Professor Mark Hull

-He collaborates closely with Dr's Milene Volpato, Louise Coletta and Professor Eva Morris (all Leeds), as well as the Leeds Clinical Trials Unit.
-External collaborations include Dr Paul Loadman (Institute of Cancer Therapeutics, University of Bradford), Professor Colin Rees (Newcastle University) and the Nottingham Clinical Trials Unit.
-Work is currently funded by the NIHR and Yorkshire Cancer Research.
+He collaborates closely with Dr's Milene Volpato and Louise Coletta in Leeds, as well as the Leeds Clinical Trials Unit.
+External collaborations include Dr Paul Loadman (Institute of Cancer Therapeutics, University of Bradford), Professor Colin Rees (Newcastle University), Professor Eva Morris (Oxford), and Dr Andrew Chan (MGH, Boston).
+Work is currently funded by the NIHR, Yorkshire Cancer Research and US NIH.
 Professor Hull has previously received funding from MRC, Cancer Research UK and World Cancer Research Fund International.

 - BA (Hons) Cantab